caltamiranoHYLETE/hylete-website_2/app/code/local/Mediotype/HyletePrice/README.md

 To configure the "Hylete Price" verbiage based on customer groups, navigate to the adminhtml, then Customers > Customer Groups.
 Choose a group or create a new one.
 The form has a new input, which will be displayed instead of "Hylete" wherever a Hylete Price is displayed.
 Note that as indicated on the form, "Price" is automatically suffixed to this value!

 The "NOT LOGGED IN" user group is the "default" label; if a customer group doesn't have a label, then the label associated with Customer Group 0 will be used.

+Categories now have an attribute that lets our module know that a category is a clearance page, and will show the Hylete Price Group label for "NOT LOGGED IN" as well.